cavo789/test_vuejs/readme.md

 </script>
 ```

+Notes:

-Note: it is recommended to use a special key attribute when rendering elements like above so that Vue can keep track of each node's identity.
+- it is recommended to use a special key attribute when rendering elements like above so that Vue can keep track of each node's identity.
+- another syntax is `<li v-for="detail in details" v-text="detail"></li>`: with v-text, we can specify the text to display without using an expression like `{{ detail }}`.

 ### Test5 - Event handling